-- 1. Disconnect the cable from the ZIF connector on the fingerprint sensor (1). - 2.
-Slide the bracket toward the inside of the computer, and then lift it off the fingerprint sensor board (2). - TIP: A tool may be required to push and disengage the bracket.

-3. From the top of the computer, push the fingerprint sensor up (1) to disengage, and then remove it (2).
+- 1. Slide the bracket toward the inside of the computer, and then lift it off the fingerprint sensor board (1). - TIP: A tool may be required to push and disengage the bracket. - 2.
+Disconnect the cable from the ZIF connector on the fingerprint sensor (2). - 3.
+From the top of the computer, push the fingerprint sensor up to disengage and remove it (3).